 The solution was to create artificial filters to purify the air.
 But, as these artificial filters aren’t a living or growing being, these filters need expensive replacements that are not green at all.

-To solve this problem, we created Clairy, a natural air purifier that is filter-less and uses phytoremediation to clean the air.
-Thanks to the ground-breaking technology, Clairy boosts plant’s ability to purify the air.
+To solve this problem, we created Natede, a natural air purifier that is filter-less and uses phytoremediation to clean the air.
+Thanks to the ground-breaking technology, Natede boosts plant’s ability to purify the air.
 It also leverages the ultimate-generation sensors so you can monitor air quality, temperature and humidity checking on your smartphone’s app.

 It’s now more than 3 years that we have been testing our products and our technology.
 Our main partners are PNAT and LINV, the most prestigious research labs on plants neurobiology in Europe.
 They proved the effectiveness of our system and work closely with us to improve our products.